 Your morning yogurt bowl (with ALL the toppings) does so much more for your body than just provide a nice balance of macros—although it totally does that, too.
 Learn more about the sometimes surprising yogurt health benefits that will make you want to eat this creamy treat every morning, afternoon, and night.
 Plus get R.D. picks for the healthiest Greek yogurt options at the supermarket.

 1. Yogurt can give you flat abs.

 Eat 18 ounces a day and you can drop a size.
-People who ate that much-in conjunction with cutting their total calories-lost 22 percent more weight and 81 percent more belly fat than dieters who skipped the snack, according to research from the University of Tennessee, Knoxville.
+People who ate that much—in conjunction with cutting their total calories—lost 22 percent more weight and 81 percent more belly fat than dieters who skipped the snack, according to research from the University of Tennessee, Knoxville.
 They also retained one-third more lean muscle mass, which can help you maintain weight loss.
 "Fat around your waist produces the hormone cortisol, which tells your body to accumulate even more belly flab," says nutrition professor and lead study author Michael Zemel, Ph.D.
 This benefit of Greek yogurt is likely due in large party to the calcium that signals your fat cells to pump out less cortisol, making it easier for you to drop pounds.
 Also helpful: The amino acids that aid in the fat-burning process.